johnmugisa/PyBOP/README.md

 # Part two

-This part contains an extension of PyBoP to fit multiple pulses across the SOC range with per-pulse updates (soc) and lets users select which pulses to fit.
+This part contains an extension of PyBoP to fit multiple pulses as part of non inversive parameterisation across the entire SOC range with per-pulse updates (soc) and lets users select which pulses to fit.

  Outputs include:
  • Plots of measured vs fitted voltage for each selected pulse,